security-force-monitor/research-handbook/source/source-citation-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 A source has at least one access point, but may have many.
 For example, if a source is a document we may draw information from a number of different pages (or ranges of pages).
 For each page or range of pages, we would create a new access point to the source.
 The field ``Source: Access Point Type`` tells us what method we have used to create the access point - in this case ``page``.
-The number of the page or page range will be recorded in a related attribute called `Citation: Trigger`_.
+The number of the page or page range will be recorded in a related attribute called `source:access_point_trigger`_.

 There are eight ways to "trigger" a citation of a specific source, taking in account the source's media type:

-- ``archive``: an archive snapshot of the source contains different content from the source, or from other snapshots.
+- ``archive``: an archive snapshot of the source.
 - ``page``: a page or range of page in a document source like a book or report.
 - ``line``: a line or range of lines in a line-numbered document like an interview transcript.
 - ``clip``: a passage from a video or audio source, comprising a start time and a stop time.